SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Methods

 \subsection{Spiking Receptance Feed-Forward Networks (SRFFN)}

 Each block in our model contains a fully connected feed-forward network with a gating mechanism (SRFFN), which is applied to normalized and token-shifted outputs of each spiking-RWKV module.
-This SRFFN module consists of three linear transformations with $ReLU^2$ activations as follows:
+This SRFFN module consists of three linear transformations as follows:

-where $Y'[t]$ denotes the output of SRFFN at time-step $t$ which is then passed to the spiking neuron (Eq.~\ref{eq:neuron}). $\{M_P, M_G, M_S\} \in \mathbb{R}^{E \times H}$ are learnable parameters of the linear transformations.
-SRFFN is a variant of the Gated Linear Unit (GLU) \cite{DBLP:conf/icml/DauphinFAG17}, which can control the degree of information flowing into the model by $\sigma(M_PX[t])$.
-In order to maintain consistency between SRFFN and GEGLU parameters~\cite{DBLP:journals/corr/abs-2002-05202}, we set the size of $H$ from the SRFFN to $4E$.
+where $\mathcal{SN}$ represents spiking neuron layers, $Y'[t]$ denotes the output of SRFFN at time-step $t$ which is then passed to the spiking neuron (Eq.~\ref{eq:neuron}). $\{M_P, M_G, M_S\} \in \mathbb{R}^{d \times H}$ are learnable parameters of the linear transformations, and Activation represents the activation function.
+Depending on the specific SpikeGPT variant being used, we employ either the $ReLU^2$ or $\mathcal{SN}$ activation function.
+SRFFN is a variant of the Gated Linear Unit (GLU) \citep{DBLP:conf/icml/DauphinFAG17}, which can control the degree of information flowing into the model by $\sigma(M_PX[t])$.
+In order to maintain consistency between SRFFN and GEGLU parameters~\citep{DBLP:journals/corr/abs-2002-05202}, we set the size of $H$ from the SRFFN to $4d$.
+After the feedforward process in the SRFFN layer, the resulting output $Y'[t]$ will be subsequently fed into a LIF neuron, as depicted in Eq.~\ref{eq:neuron}.
+In this context, $Y[t]$ is replaced with the updated value $Y'[t]$ to preserve the block-level spiking and binary characteristics, thereby ensuring the maintenance of the desired sparsity.